Friday, May 09, 2025

 In addition to Wilson and Dager, the ensemble cast includes Marc Maron, Mariana Treviño, Lilli Kay, Judy Greer and Timothy Olyphant, and features guest appearances from golf superstars such as Collin Morikawa, Keegan Bradley, Max Homa, Wyndham Clark and more.
 Additional cameos include broadcasters Jim Nantz and Trevor Immelman, Good Good's Matt Scharff, Brad Dalke and Garrett Clark, as well as golf enthusiast Dan Rapaport.

 Actress and comedienne Ruth Buzzi, who starred on Rowan & Martin's Laugh-In and had a recurring role as Margie "Pete" Peterson on That Girl, has died.
-She died at her home in her sleep in hospice care in Stephenville, Texas, on May 1, of complications from Alzheimer's disease.
+She died of complications from Alzheimer's disease during hospice care at her home, in Stephenville, Texas, on May 1.
 Ms. Buzzi was 88.

 Buzzi had a recurring role as Margie "Pete" Peterson in five episodes of the second season (1967-1968) of the CBS sitcom That Girl.
 Margie "Pete" Peterson is a friend of Ann Marie (Marlo Thomas).